5orenso/aws-ami-creation/README.md

 ## Prerequisite

-Before you can run the command to create a new AMI you need to register an AWS account, install the AWS CLI, create a new role for the creator and install [jq](https://stedolan.github.io/jq/download/).
+Before you can run the command to create a new AMI you need to register an AWS account, install the AWS CLI and install [jq](https://stedolan.github.io/jq/download/).

-_If you have brew:_
+_If you have brew you can install jq this way:_
 ```bash
 $ brew install jq
 ```